DevOps-and-Cloud-based-Software/assignment-3/README.md

 If you want to design own template you can go to Design template and start working.
 But for this exercise go with second option:

-“Choose a template” → “Upload a template to Amazon S3” → Choose file “practice04_cloudformation-sample.json”  to upload (File `practice04_cloudformation-sample.json` file is provided on Canvas).
+“Choose a template” → “Upload a template to Amazon S3” → Choose file “practice04_cloudformation-sample.json”  to upload (File [`practice04_cloudformation-sample.json`](sources/cloudformation-sample.json) ).
 If you select this option new S3 bucket will be created to store your template.
 Be aware of the extra charges.

 **Note:** If you choose to upload file, CloudFormation still creates S3 bucket to put file there.